 Whether you’re new or seasoned in sales, solution selling is a technique anyone can master.
 Especially when coupled with the right amount of practice.
 So, read on to discover how to use the solution selling to listen and understand first.
-Then suggest the right solution based on the prospect’s unique needs by using these 4 essential steps.
+Then, suggest the solution based on the prospect’s unique needs using these 4 essential steps.

 What is Solution Selling?

 Solution Selling was created in the mid-1970s by an employee of Wang Laboratories, Frank Watts.
 In summary, Solution Selling is a sales approach that replaces old ‘Product Selling’ practices.
-It focuses on selling the solution to the prospect’s problem.
-Instead of focusing on selling the product alone.
-Solution Selling sells the ‘solution’ instead of the ‘product’.
+It focuses on selling the solution to the prospect’s problem instead of solely selling the product.
+Solution Selling sells the ‘solution’ instead of the ‘product.’

 Solution Selling Vs Product Selling: What’s the difference?